 Each year, the UICHR awards funding to students who have secured a summer internship with a local, national or international non-governmental organization or governmental agency engaged in human rights related advocacy, research or education.
-Program funds cover travel and living expenses associated with the internship.
-These funds are provided by International Programs and the Stanley-University of Iowa Foundation Support Organization.
+Funds are intended to assist with travel, housing, food, and other incidentals directly related to your ability to engage in the internship and may not be used to pay for course fees or tuition.
+These funds are provided by the Stanley-University of Iowa Foundation Support Organization and administered by International Programs.

 We encourage students to reach out to UICHR staff to explore the eligibility of their internships and receive help in creating a strong application.
 Please contact Dr. Jo Butterfield, the program administrator, with questions.